Competitor Keyword Analysis: Find Keyword Gaps and SEO Opportunities

 Competitor keyword analysis is the process of reviewing which keywords other sites rank for in organic search, comparing those rankings against your own, and using the differences to improve your SEO strategy.
 The goal is not to copy every keyword a competing site targets.
 The goal is to understand where they are earning relevant visibility, why they are earning it, and whether your own site should compete on the same terms.

-In practice, this often reveals three useful things very quickly.
-First, it shows topics you have not covered at all.
-Second, it highlights pages where competitors are ranking with stronger intent alignment, better structure, or more complete content.
-Third, it helps you spot keywords where you already have a page, but that page is underperforming compared with what is currently winning in the search results.
+In practice, this analysis usually reveals three types of opportunity.
+First, it shows topics your site has not covered at all.
+Second, it highlights pages where competitors are ranking because their content better matches the search intent.
+Third, it shows where you already have a relevant page, but that page needs better structure, stronger examples, updated information, or clearer internal links.

 SEO Competitors Are Not Always Business Competitors